james-jhnsn/MonolithMorph/README.md

  2. ### Configure Service Paths
-AWS Copilot sets the path based on the service name.
+-AWS Copilot sets the path based on the service name.
 Edit the `manifest.yml` for each service to adjust the path.

 ## Deploying Microservices